 Orkla seeks to ensure that as many shareholders as possible are able to exercise their rights by participating in general meetings, and that the general meeting is an effective meeting place for shareholders and the Board of Directors.

-The Annual General Meeting is held every year before the end of May.
-Information on shareholders' right to submit items of business for consideration at the general meeting is posted on the company's website.
-Notices of general meetings and related documents are made available on Orkla's website no later than 21 days prior to the date of the meeting.
-The final date for giving notice of attendance is no later than five days prior to the general meeting (notice of attendance date).
-The right to attend and vote at the general meeting may only be exercised for shares which have been entered in the shareholder register on the fifth business day prior to the general meeting (record date).
+Orkla holds its Annual General Meeting every year before the end of May.
+Information on shareholders' right to submit items of business for consideration at the general meeting is posted on our website.
+Notices of general meetings and related documents are made available on the website no later than 21 days prior to the date of the meeting.
+The final date for giving notice of attendance is no later than two business days prior to the general meeting (notice of attendance date).
+The right to attend and vote at the general meeting may only be exercised for shares entered in the shareholder register no later than on the fifth business day prior to the general meeting

+(record date).
 Shareholders are given the opportunity to vote on the election of every single candidate to an office in the Nomination Committee and on the Board of Directors.
-The auditor and members of the Board of Directors. and Nomination Committee are present at general meetings.
+The auditor and members of the Board of Directors and Nomination Committee are present at general meetings.

 Under Norwegian law, only shares that are registered in the name of the shareholder may be voted.
-Shares that are registered in a nominee account must be reregistered in the VPS in order for the shareholder to be able to vote the shares.
-Further information may be found in the notice of the general meeting and on Orkla's website.
+Shares registered in a nominee account must be reregistered in the VPS by the record date in order for the shareholder to be entitled to vote the shares.
+More detailed information regarding this requirement is provided in the notice of the general meeting and on Orkla's website.

 Shareholders who are unable to attend the general meeting may vote by proxy.
-Orkla will appoint the Board Chair or meeting chair to vote for the shareholders.
+Orkla will appoint the Board Chair or chair of the general meeting to vote for the shareholders, but shareholders are free to choose another proxy.
 The proxy form is designed in such a way that voting instructions can be given for each item of business that is to be considered.
-Shareholders who were unable to attend the Annual General Meeting in 2020 could, in addition to voting by proxy, cast a direct advance vote on the company's website or through VPS Investor Services.
-The Board of Directors has decided that shareholders may again cast such direct advance votes in 2021.
-Both the notice of the general meeting and Orkla's website provide further information regarding use of proxies, advance voting and shareholders' right to submit items of business for consideration at general meetings.
+Shareholders who were unable to attend the Annual General Meeting in 2022 could, in addition to voting by proxy, cast a direct advance vote on Orkla's website or through VPS Investor Services.
+The Board of Directors has decided that shareholders may again cast such direct advance votes in 2023.
+Both the notice of the general meeting and our website provide further information regarding use of proxies, advance voting and shareholders' right to submit items of business for consideration at general meetings.